filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 Pass the `-Djack=enabled` option to the meson build script.
 Build and install the `module-jack-sink` and `module-jack-source` (also `module-jackdbus-detect` if the `dbus` flag is also enabled) PulseAudio plugins that allow to use JACK (JACK Audio Connection Kit) subsystem for audio output.

 This flag should only be enabled if there is a need for PulseAudio to coexist with JACK on the same system.

+### ldac
+Only works if the `daemon`, `bluetooth` and `gstreamer` flags are enabled.
+Pull in the [media-plugins/gst-plugins-ldac](../media-plugins/gst-plugins-ldac.md) package as a dependency.
+Enable support for Sony's "hi-res" wireless audio codec - LDAC, that allows to stream high-resolution audio up to 32-bit/96kHz over Bluetooth at up to 990kbps.

+This flag can be safely disabled, but it is highly recommended to enable this flag if there is a need to use LDAC-enabled bluetooth devices.

 ### lirc
 Pass the `-Dlirc=enabled` option to the meson build script.
 Build and install the `module-lirc` plugin to provide an ability to adjust the volume of a sink when the volume buttons of an infrared remote control are pressed (through LIRC - Linux Infrared Remote Control).